fotiskoun/CCF/perf-system/README.md

 By default, the generator will create a .parquet file, which is necessary for the following component, using the configurations provided.
 To provide another configuration file please use the following options:

+### Optional arguments:
+- `-h, --help`: show this help message and exit
-- `-hs, --host`: The main host to submit the request.
-Default `http://localhost:8000`
+- `-hs HOST, --host HOST`: The host to submit the request. (default: 127.0.0.1:8000)
-- `-p, --path`: The realtive path to submit the request.
-Default `app/log/private`
+- `-p PATH, --path PATH`: The relative path to submit the request. (default: /app/log/private)
-- `-t, --type`: The type of the HTTP request (Only HTTP/1.1 which is the default is supported for now)
-- `-vr, --verb`: The request action.
-Default `POST` (Only `POST` and `GET` are supported for now)
+- `-vr VERB, --verb VERB`: The request action. (default: POST)
-- `-r, --rows`: The number of requests to send.
-Default `16`
+- `-r ROWS, --rows ROWS`: The number of requests to send. (default: 16)
+- `-rt REQUEST_TYPE, --request_type REQUEST_TYPE`: The transfer protocol for the request. (default: HTTP/1.1)
-- `-pf, --parquet_filename`: Name of the parquet file to store the generated requests.
-Default file `./requests.parquet`
+- `-pf PATH_TO_PARQUET, --path_to_parquet PATH_TO_PARQUET`: Path to the parquet file to store the generated requests (default: ./requests.parquet)
+- `-ct CONTENT_TYPE, --content_type CONTENT_TYPE`: The Content-Type representation header is used to indicate the original media type of the resource. (default: application-json)
-- `-d, --data`: A string with the data to be sent in a POST or DELETE request
+- `-d DATA, --data DATA`: A string with the data to be sent with a request (default: {"id": 1, "msg": "Send message with id 1"})

 This component consists of different files including the **CCF/perf-system/Generator/loggin_generator.py**, which is an alternative of the command line options, providing more flexibility to the user in order to create his own more complex requests.
-There exist some samples, calling `create_verb()` function to initiate rows of requests.
-The `create_verb()` function will optionally take a string representing the data you want to post on the server and/or a list of strings representing the headers to be included to the request.
-The `content length` header will be automatically generated once the data are provided.
+There exist some samples, creating an object to initialize a dataframe and call `append()` function to add requests specified by the arguments given to the dataframe.
+The `append()` function returns the last batch of requests created as a dataframe in order to create more requests based on the already appended.
-All requests in the end should be followed by the `create_parquet()` function in order to generate the parquet file.
+All requests in the end should be followed by the `to_parquet_file()` function in order to generate the parquet file.
 You can either edit **CCF/perf-system/Generator/loggin_generator.py** or create your own file in the same directory calling functions from the **CCF/perf-system/Generator/generator.py** in order to construct your own series of requests.

+<a id="submitter"></a>
 ## Submitter

 In the **CCF/perf-system/submitter** there are two submitter components one written in C++ language and a simpler in Python.